21 Best Flies For Pennsylvania Steelhead: Plus Guide Flies

 Bright And Flashy Eggs

 These flashy and bright flies also excel anywhere in the river when the water is high and dirty or stained.
-This is also when bigger sized egg patterns will work.
-Think half an inch to 1 inch (Dime and Nickel Size).
+This is also when bigger sized egg patterns will also work.

 Best Flashy Egg Flies: